kg-construct/KROWN/README.md

 parameters and their values are stored to easily reproduce the generation in the future.

+KROWN's data generator is available inside the [data-generator](./data-generator) folder consisting of scenarios under [data-generator/configs](./data-generator/configs) and unittests to verify the output of the generator ([data-generator/tests](./data-generator/tests)].
+More information can be found in the [README](data-generator/README.md).

 **Example usage**

 ```
+cd data-generator
 ./exgentool generate --scenario=/path/to/config.json
 ```